jyp/boon/README.md

 The leftwards (and upwards) movements are bound to the leftmost fingers (index and middle finger), while rightwards (and downwards) movements are bound to the rightmost fingers (ring finger and pinky.)
-Additional movements are bound to the middle column.
+Additional, unpaired, movements are bound to the middle column (extended index reach).

 Left-hand.